flrs/visavail/README.md

 <br>

 # 6. Dependencies
-Visavail.js depends on a couple of libraries:
+Visavail.js depends on these libraries:
 * [D3.js JavaScript library](https://d3js.org/) as a visualization framework,
 * [Moment.js](http://momentjs.com/) for formatting dates in tooltips and
 * [Font Awesome](http://fontawesome.io) for icons in the tooltips.